jmcbroome/introduction-website/README.md

 Once you've obtained these files, you can navigate to the data directory and run

 ```
-python3 master_backend.py -i path/to/your.pb -m path/to/matching/metadata.tsv -f path/to/NC_045512v2.fa -a path/to/ncbiGenes.gtf -j path/to/your/geo.json -s path/to/your/sample_regions.tsv -l path/to/your/lexicon.txt -h web/accessible/link/to/index/directory
+python3 master_backend.py -i path/to/your.pb -m path/to/matching/metadata.tsv -f path/to/NC_045512v2.fa -a path/to/ncbiGenes.gtf -j path/to/your/geo.json -s path/to/your/sample_regions.tsv -l path/to/your/lexicon.txt -H web/accessible/link/to/index/directory
 gzip cview.pb
 ```